Alizadeh275/NLP_Project/README.md

 | APE-FiD-base   |     39.128542 %         | 23 Min |
 | FiD-base   |     35.86 %         | 17 Min |

-> Conclusion: We can see that APE-FiD-base EM is better than the FiD-base (like [APE-FiD-base](https://arxiv.org/abs/2107.02102) paper results), but FiD-base runtime is lower that APE-FiD-base runtime.
+> __Conclusion__: We can see that APE-FiD-base EM is better than the FiD-base (like [APE-FiD-base](https://arxiv.org/abs/2107.02102) paper results), but FiD-base runtime is lower that APE-FiD-base runtime.
-<br /> The results we obtained were lower than the results of the original paper (due to memory constraints we had to experiment on a small portion of the data) and therefore we expected the results to be different from the results of the original paper.
+> __Note__:The results we obtained were lower than the results of the original paper (due to memory constraints we had to experiment on a small portion of the data) and therefore we expected the results to be different from the results of the original paper.
 Of course, our results showed the superiority of the proposed method of the original paper, and we observed in our experiments this superiority of the proposed method in the test set data.

-> __Note__: Our result is based on 1/8 data.

 ## Contributing